andre-wells/andre-wells/README.md

 I am the technical lead; architecting solutions and coordinating development efforts with other team members.
 I manage four software developers (two of them seniors) and one tester which involves
 - Planning and estimations
-- Orchestrating work effort and delegation
+- Orchestrating work effort, delegation and assignment
 - Coaching and developing team members
 - Recruitment, training and retention
-- Assisting in engineering and problem solving.
+- Assisting in engineering and problem solving
-- Establishing practices and processes for the team to follow.
+- Establishing and enforcing practices and processes for the team

 I have extensive experiance in desktop application development but I'm curretly most interested in server side development using [.NET Core and .NET 5.0](https://dotnet.microsoft.com/).